 Excel provides a wide variety of functions to handle date calculations.
 We have already looked at some of these functions in previous tutorials.
 The EDATE function is utilized, when one wants to add or subtract a certain number of months from a specific date and find out what the new date will be after the addition or subtraction of the months.
+In this article, we will see the use of Excel EDATE Function.

 Table of Contents